Data Measures and Calculated Measures

 operands are valid.
 However, you can use other operands in expressions for each parameter in the top-level calculated measure.

-Optionally, you can provide a label
+You can also add a label

-parameter for the calculated measure.
+parameter to your calculated measure.

 var myCalculatedMeasure = workbook.createCalculatedMeasure({